-- Shall be able to track/detect a minimum of 64 objects. - Shall be able to operate in a temperature range between -30 degrees and 165 degrees F - The detection zones shall be configurable based off several factors' such as classification, ETA, speed, presence, and delay. - The radar sensor shall be forward fire. - The sensor shall operate in the 25 GHz band. - The sensor shall be housed in a sealed IP-67 enclosure. - 4.3.2.2 Advance Detector.
+- 1. Shall be able to track/detect a minimum of 64 objects - 2.
+Shall be able to operate in a temperature range between -30 degrees and 165 degrees F - 3.
+The detection zones shall be configurable based off several factors' such as classification, ETA, speed, presence, and delay. - 4.
+The radar sensor shall be forward fire - 5.
+The sensor shall operate in the 25 GHz band - 6.
+The sensor shall be housed in a sealed IP-67 enclosure - 4.2.2.2 Advance Detector.
 The radar detection systems in the list below are the only systems approved for use in the St. Louis District.
-Installation of radar detection systems shall follow both the below specifications and the manufacturer's instructions. - WAVETRONIX SmartSensor - Advance - Advance Extended - Iteris Vector - In addition to the specifications listed in Section 4.3.2.1, the detection range shall also cover the dilemma zone distances prescribed in section 2.1.
+Installation of radar detection systems shall follow both the below specifications and the manufacturer's instructions. - 1.
+WAVETRONIX SmartSensor - a.
+Advance - b.
+Advance Extended - 2.
+Iteris Vector - a.
+In addition to the specifications listed in Section 4.2.2.1, the detection range shall also cover the advance detector zone distances prescribed in section 2.1.

-4.3.2.3 Power and Communications.
+4.2.2.3 Power and Communications.

-- Power and communications cabling shall be installed per manufacturer specifications. - The radar sensor shall operate at 24 VDC. - Power consumption shall be no more than 38 watts. - If required, the advance detection System shall include all equipment to communicate wirelessly. - 4.3.2.4 Contact Closure Card.
-Any contact closure card shall be compatible with a NEMA detector rack and shall be installed per manufacturer specifications. - 4.3.2.5 Lightning Surge Protection.
+- 1. Power and communications cabling shall be installed per manufacturer specifications - 2.
+The radar sensor shall operate at 24 VDC - 3.
+Power consumption shall be no more than 38 watts - 4.
+If required, the advance detection System shall include all equipment to communicate wirelessly. - 4.2.2.4 Contact Closure Card.
+Any contact closure card shall be compatible with a NEMA detector rack and shall be installed per manufacturer specifications. - 4.2.2.5 Lightning Surge Protection.
 The CTAD shall include surge protection hardware installed per manufacturer specifications.
 The hardware shall be accepted by the engineer before installation in the cabinet.

-4.3.3 Construction Requirements.
+4.2.3 Construction Requirements.

-4.3.3.1 Mounting Location.
+- 4.2.3.1 Mounting Location.
 All mounting hardware shall be installed per manufacturers specifications.
-The CTAD shall be mounted as follows:

-- At a height that is within the manufacturer's recommended mounting heights. - The radar shall be positioned so that all detection zones needed for an approach can be captured. - In a forward-fire position, looking towards either approaching or departing traffic. - 4.3.3.2 Support.
-A factory certified representative from the supplier shall be available for on-site assistance for a minimum of one day during installation and shall provide two (2) days of local training after the CTAD has been installed and are operational. - 4.3.3.3 Acceptance Testing.
+The CTAD shall be mounted as follows: - 1. at a height that is within the manufacturer's recommended mounting heights. - 2.
+The radar shall be positioned so that all detection zones needed for an approach can be captured. - 3. in a forward-fire position, looking towards either approaching or departing traffic.

+4.2.3.3 Support.
+A factory certified representative from the supplier shall be available for on-site assistance for a minimum of one day during installation and shall provide two (2) days of local training after the CTAD has been installed and are operational.

+4.2.3.4 Acceptance Testing.
 The contractor shall develop a proposed test procedure for the CTAD and submit it to the Engineer for approval.
 It must include visual verification of vehicle detections being received.
 Each detector shall be tested separately.
 Revise the proposed test procedure until it is acceptable to the Engineer.
 Provide all equipment and personnel needed to safely conduct the tests.
 Arrange for the Engineer's representative to witness the tests.
 Give the Engineer a report documenting the result of the tests.

-4.3.4 Documentation and Software.
+4.2.4 Documentation and Software.